Filipino Interior Design Influences You Can Use to Redecorate Your Home

 Filipino design styles make use of neutrals, grays, and browns.
 Vibrant colors are usually seen in accessories like banig (sleeping mats) and curtains.
 You don’t have to stick to classic Filipino designs when it comes to redecorating your home.
 The last thing you’ll want is an interior space that looks like it is frozen in time.
 By simply picking a few details that reflect the true Filipino culture, you’ll be able to create a space that is both modern and artistic.

 Scroll down for the video

 The Philippines is abundant with natural resources found throughout its 7,107 islands.
-Throughout the years, people have acquired the creativity and skills to make use of these materials.
-For example, the Bicol region is best known for producing abaca and sinamay products.
+People have acquired the creativity and skills to make use of these materials, throughout the years.
+The Bicol region is best known for producing abaca and sinamay products, for example.
 Baskets and placemats woven from any of these materials are perfect for those looking to incorporate a minimalist theme into their homes.

 Other popular handicraft materials are bamboo, coconut shells, and fibers.
-You can either purchase a ready-made product made out of these materials or use your free time to make awesome DIY projects and create your own flower vases, seat pads, mattresses, and carpets.
+You can either purchase a ready-made product made out of these materials or use your free time to make awesome DIY projects.
+Create your own flower vases, seat pads, mattresses, and carpets.